User guide v2.x

 Bool

-When enabled, instruct the wizard to request the following parameters during the process through a pop-up.
+When enabled, the wizard will request the following parameters during the process through a pop-up.

 File options